Ludibrium-VTT/3d-to-iso/README.md

 - **[3D Canvas Mapmaking Collection](https://foundryvtt.com/packages/canvas3dcompendium)**: A wide variety of environment and prop assets.

 If you're using the 3D Canvas assets, make sure that your use is permitted by the [licenses](https://wiki.theripper93.com/levels-3d-preview/canvas3dcompendium#licensecredits) for the various assets you are using.

+The module automatically integrates with these libraries, providing a unified **Asset Browser** that intelligently displays Tokens or Map Assets depending on whether you are editing a Token or a Tile.

+## Troubleshooting

+### I can't click on my token after rotating it!
+This is a known interaction issue in Foundry VTT when a token's image is updated.
+**Fix**: Simply move your mouse off the token and then back onto it.
+This forces Foundry to re-calculate the hit area.

+### The Renderer crashed / Screen went black
+Rendering high-resolution 3D models can be intensive.
+If you are generating many assets in quick succession, you may overwhelm the browser's WebGL context.
+**Fix**: If a crash occurs, refresh your browser page to reset the WebGL context.
+The module will keep getting updated to improve stability on this one over time.

+### Old sprites are showing up for some angles
+If you re-generate an asset and save it over an existing file, the browser might cache the old images.
+**Fix**: Clear your browser cache or try a hard refresh (Ctrl+F5) to see the updated sprites.

 ## Planned Features
 - **Scene Lighting Baking**: Future updates aim to allow baking scene lighting directly into the isometric tiles, enabling assets to settle perfectly into the environment's illumination.